 Yes, I do, here is the piece of paper.'

 'It is not the right piece of paper.'

 I collected together my scorned-upon documents, kneed him in the groin (shook his hand), and left.

 'Goodbye, Madame,' he said, shutting the door with as much condescension as possible.

-At home later, I found several useful bits of info that I am now putting into practice, and will work to my own doctorate in the treatment of elderly depressed 'specialists' in the hope I shall one day welcome him into my own practice room and be thoroughly NICE to him, Ha.
+At home later, I found several useful bits of info that I am now putting into practice, and will work towards my own doctorate in the treatment of elderly depressed retired 'specialists' in the hope I shall one day welcome him into my own practice room and be thoroughly NICE to him.
+Ha.